-Newfoundland, Canada’s youngest province, has been inhabited for thousands of years and was the setting when the first Europeans met the first “westerners”.
+Newfoundland, Canada’s youngest province, has been inhabited for thousands of years.
 The Vikings first landed in North America well before Christopher Columbus was even born.
-When they arrived they met the Beothuk Indians of, what is now called, Newfoundland and Labrador.
-(The site of the oldest Viking settlement in North America is at L’anse Aux Meadows on the northern peninsula of Newfoundland.)
+When they arrived in, what is now called Newfoundland and Labrador, they met the Beothuk Indians.
+The site of the oldest Viking settlement in North America is at L’anse Aux Meadows on the northern peninsula of Newfoundland.

-The Beothuk were a tall people with dark eyes and black hair.
-The origin of the Beothuk is not firmly established although it is generally believed that they are distant relatives of the Algonquin and that they came to Newfoundland, from Labrador, across the 18 kilometer wide Strait of Belle Isle.
+They were tall people with dark eyes and black hair.
+Their origin is not firmly established, although it is generally believed that they are distant relatives of the Algonquin.
+They came to Newfoundland, from Labrador, across the 18 kilometer wide Strait of Belle Isle.

 Beothuk living sites and burial grounds abound in Newfoundland.
 It is believed that they inhabited the land for almost 2000 years.

-The Beothuk were first seen from distance.
-From the time they were “discovered” they developed what could be called a well-deserved, white-man phobia.
-Between 1497, the landing of John Cabot at Newfoundland, and 1610, the first settlement by Europeans (John Guy in Cupids, Conception Bay), the land of the Beothuk was exploited for its lumber and fish.
-Some Beothuk were captured and sent to Europe as slaves or were put on exhibit as curiosities.
+They were first seen from distance.
+From the time the Indians were first met they developed a well-deserved, fear of the White Man.
+From the landing of John Cabot in 1497 at Newfoundland, and the first settlement by Europeans in 1610 by John Guy in Cupids, Conception Bay, their land was exploited for its lumber and fish.
+Some were captured and sent to Europe as slaves, or were put on exhibit as curiosities.

-By the 1700’s communities were being built all over Newfoundland, driving the Beothuk further away from their native grounds and away from their natural way of life.
-Their fear of the white-man kept them out of sight but not out of range of diseases (primarily tuberculosis) brought to the island by the Europeans, to which they had no immunity.
+By the 1700’s communities were being built all over Newfoundland.
+This drove the Beothuk Indiands further away from their native grounds, and away from their natural way of life.
+Their fear of the white-man kept them out of sight.
+But did not prevent them from diseases, primarily tuberculosis, brought to the island by the Europeans.
+Which they had no immunity.

 The Beothuk people were extinct.